Fort Bend District Court and County Court Plan

 PROMPT MAGISTRATION

-1. A Magistrate conducting magistrate and probable cause hearings, as provided for in these rules, shall be a Judge, Associate Judge or an assigned Judge designated by the appropriate Local Administrative Judge of Fort Bend County in order to ensure consistent compliance with all local rules and the Texas Code of Criminal Procedure.
+1. A magistrate judge conducting magistrate and probable cause hearings, as provided for in these rules, shall be a Judge, Associate Judge or an assigned Judge designated by the appropriate Local Administrative Judge of Fort Bend County in order to ensure consistent compliance with all local rules and the Texas Code of Criminal Procedure.

-1. Following the requirements of Art.
+1.Following the requirements of Art.
 15.17 Texas Code of Criminal Procedure;

-2. Informing the arrestee of the right to appointment of counsel, if the arrestee is indigent;
+2.Informing the Arrestee of the right to appointment of counsel, if the Arrestee is indigent;

-3. Making a written record of the magistrate warnings;
+3.Making a written record of the magistrate warnings;

-4. Informing the arrestee of the right to an attorney;
+4.Informing the Arrestee of the right to an attorney;

-5. Inquiring of the arrestee as to whether or not the arrestee is requesting court appointed counsel;
+5.Inquiring of the Arrestee as to whether or not the Arrestee is requesting court appointed counsel;

-6. Providing arrestee with an affidavit of indigency and reasonable assistance in completing any necessary forms; and
+6.Providing Arrestee with an affidavit of indigency and reasonable assistance in completing any necessary forms; and

-7. If required, making a referral of the arrestee to an appropriate local mental health or mental retardation authority, as required by Art.
+7.If required, making a referral of the Arrestee to an appropriate local mental health or intellectual and developmental disability authority, as required by Art.
 16.22 (a) Texas Code of Criminal Procedure.

-1. At such magistrate hearings, each arrestee shall be provided an opportunity to request court appointed counsel.
-If the arrestee is claiming indigency, the arrestee shall complete and file a sworn affidavit of indigency with the magistrate, as set out herein as “Addendum E”.
+1. Indigency.At such magistrate hearings, each Arrestee shall be provided an opportunity to request court appointed counsel.
+If the Arrestee is claiming indigency, the Arrestee shall complete and file a sworn affidavit of indigency with the magistrate, as set out herein as “Addendum E”.

-2. Any indigent arrestee charged with Capital Murder shall have attorney(s) appointed by the trial court assigned the case from the Eleventh Administrative Region approved list of attorneys qualified to try Capital Cases.
+2.Any Arrestee charged with Capital Murder shall have attorney(s) appointed by the trial court assigned the case from the Eleventh Administrative Region approved list of attorneys qualified to try Capital Cases.
 Preference in the appointment shall be given to those qualified attorneys who have practiced in Fort Bend County, have knowledge of Fort Bend County local rules and who comply with the requirements of paragraphs VIII and IX of Addendum “A” attached hereto.

-3. Notice of appointment of counsel in all cases will be emailed to the appointed attorney and a telephone call shall be made by the Court Services Coordinator to the appointed attorney informing such attorney of the appointment.
-It is required that all attorneys on the approved Appointed Counsel for Indigent Defendants’ list maintain a valid email address for that attorney and provide such email address and current contact information to the Indigent Defense Office so that notification of appointments can be facilitated.
-The notice of appointment shall include the defendant’s name, date of birth, mailing addresses, phone number, e-mail, charge(s), and court date if known.
+3. Notice of appointment of counsel in all cases will be emailed to the appointed attorney.It is required that all attorneys on the approved list maintain a valid email address and provide such email address and current contact information to Indigent Defense so that notification of appointments can be facilitated.
+The notice of appointment shall include the defendant’s name, date of birth, mailing addresses, phone number, e-mail address (if known), charge(s), and court date (if known).

-1. For a person arrested on an out-of-county warrant, the magistrate shall:ask if the person wants to request counsel; inform the person of the procedures for requesting counsel; and ensure the person is provided reasonable assistance in completing the necessary forms for requesting counsel in the county issuing the warrant.
+1. Out of County Warrants.
+For a person arrested on an out-of-county warrant, the magistrate shall:ask if the person wants to request counsel; inform the person of the procedures for requesting counsel; and ensure that reasonable assistance in completing the necessary forms for requesting appointment of counsel is provided to the person at the same time.
 [Art.
-15.18(a-1), CCP].Requests for counsel made by persons arrested on out-of-county warrants shall be transmitted to the appointing authority of the county issuing the warrant within 24 hours of the request being made.
+15.18(a-1), CCP].Requests for counsel made by persons arrested on out-of-county warrants shall, without unnecessary delay but not later than 24 hours after the person requested the appointment of counsel, transmit, or cause to be transmitted, the necessary request forms to a court or the courts’ designee in the county issuing the warrant.
 [Art.
 15.18(a-1), CCP].

 Indigence Determination Standards